 Asset allocation describes the share of investments in specific assets.

-- turnover

-reflecting the

-share of revenue

-from green

-activities of

-investee

-companies

-- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.
+Taxonomy-aligned activities are expressed as a share of: - turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy - operational expenditure (OpEx) reflecting green operational activities of investee companies.